 2. How will the LEA ensure continuity of services, including but not limited to services to address the students' academic needs, and students' and staff members' social, emotional, mental health, and other needs, which may include student health and food services?

-Students and families will have access to a variety of supports: school counselors, school psychologists, social workers, schoolbased Mental Health Programs, free breakfast/lunch to in-person students, free "grab and go" meals for virtual students, and partnerships with local health networks.
+Students and families will have access to a variety of supports: school counselors, school psychologists, social workers, school-based Mental Health Programs, behavioral specialists, and partnerships with local health networks.